The SheltaPod – a Swiss-army knife of vehicle shelters

 SheltaPod claims a person on their own can pitch this in 15 minutes.
 On my first pitch of this, it took me a bit longer and having some help made it easier.
 However, this was my very first pitch, so not surprising.

 The three poles go through sleaves in the tent and connect to the same anchor point.
-I found this a little fiddly as three poles had to go to the same location, and no sooner I had one pole in, the other came out.
+I found this a little fiddly as three poles had to go to the same location, and no sooner had one pole in then the other come out.
 This is where the extra pair of hands helped me until the poles were under tension.
-I expect this to get easier with practice though.
+I expect this to get easier with practice, though.

 Also included are two very good telescopic poles.
-These are used on the shelter part that attaches from the pod to your vehicle, making more head-height and raising the shelter so that rain can runoff.
+These are used on the shelter part that attaches from the pod to your vehicle, making more head height and raising the shelter so rain can runoff.

 Watch the pitching video below.